A New Algorithm for Applying Sequences of Affine Transformations in Quantum Circuits

 \section{Abstract}

 This paper introduces a novel technique for applying sequences of affine transformations in quantum circuits.
 Utilizing Hadamard-supported conditional initialization and block encoding, the proposed method systematically applies sequential affine transformations while preserving state normalization.
-The combinatorial amplitude patterns of the quantum states generated with our method enable applications in fields such as financial risk assessment, where we demonstrate computing portfolio returns using combinatorial sum of amplitudes, and discrete signal processing, where we demonstrate manipulation of the Fourier coefficients of a signal.
+Interleaved amplitude amplification ensures that long sequences of affine transformations can be applied without exponential amplitude decay of the desired state.
+We provide preliminary demonstrations of our algorithm on a simple discrete signal processing task and on a driven Hamiltonian dynamics example.